DWhiteheadCode/Tracer-Abilities/README.md

 When the ability is initialised, the following events occur:
 - A looping timer (called the `PushRecallData` timer) is started that frequently pushes a new entry into the array, using the character's current location/ rotation/ health.
 - A callback is registered so that the recall action will be notified whenever it's owner's health changes.
-When this is occurs, a new `FRecallData` entry is saved to the `RecallDataArray` to ensure no health changes are missed.
+When their health changes, a new `FRecallData` entry is saved to the `RecallDataArray` to ensure no health changes are missed.
+	- Note: A new entry is only added if the recall is not currently active.
 - A second looping timer is started (called the `ClearOldRecallData` timer).
-This timer iterates through the `RecallDataArray` and removes any entries that are too old to recall (e.g. any entries that were saved more than 3 seconds ago are removed, where recall returns the player to their location from 3 seconds ago).
+This timer iterates through the `RecallDataArray` and removes any entries that are too old for the character to be recalled to.
+I.e. if the ability is configured to rewind the user to their location from 3 seconds ago, any entries from before that point (more than 3 seconds ago) are removed.

 This action implements `FTickableGameObject`.
 It is set to be a `Conditional` tickable that only ticks when the action is running (i.e. when the user is actively recalling).
 This is done so the player's location can be updated smoothly as they rewind towards their recall destination.

 When the ability is started, the following things happen:
 - The player's character is set to be invisible, and their collision is disabled
 - The player's controller has its input disabled
-- Both the `PushRecallData` and `ClearOldRecallData` timers are cleared (to prevent data changing during the recall process)
+- The `PushRecallData` and `ClearOldRecallData` timers are paused
+	- This is not strictly necessary, but this approach ensures the user can't recall to somewhere they were during a previous recall (e.g. if the ability was set to have a low cooldown)
 - The `RecallDataArray` is cleared of any outdated entries (so the last element in the array is the destination for the recall)
 - The `RecallDataArray` is iterated through to find the player's highest health value during the period that will be recalled
 - The user's current location and rotation is saved, as well as the destination location and rotation for the recall (the point they will be recalled to)